-The large cloud fraction overnight in ACCESS1.1 is due to the presence of fog, shown by the fraction of very low cloud, $< \frac{111m111}{11m}$ m, in Fig. 9a.
+The large cloud fraction overnight in ACCESS1.1 is due to the presence of fog, shown by the fraction of very low cloud, < 111 m, in Fig. 9a.
 The radiative cooling of the surface in the stable nocturnal boundary layer causes the overlying air to cool to the dew point temperature, generating saturation and cloud in the lowest model levels.
-The cooler surface temperatures

-- 15 simulated with CABLE require a smaller amount of radiative cooling before saturation of the overlying air is reached, compared to the case with MOSES.
-Once the fog has formed, longwave radiation cools the cloud top rather than the surface and drives the cloud layer through the generation of turbulence.
-The presence of fog increases the incoming longwave radiation at the surface, leading to an increase in the net surface radiation and the larger sensible heat fluxes seen in the early morning in ACCESS1.1 in Fig. 9d.
+The cooler surface temperatures simulated with CABLE require a smaller amount of radiative cooling before saturation of the overlying air is reached, compared to the case with MOSES.
+Once the fog has formed, long-wave radiation cools the cloud top rather than the surface and drives the cloud layer through the generation of turbulence.
+The presence of fog increases the incoming long-wave radiation at the surface, leading to an increase in the net surface radiation and the larger sensible heat fluxes seen in the early morning in ACCESS1.1 in Fig. 9d.
 The fog layer dissipates when the surface warms after sunrise.
-In much of the tundra and taiga regions high levels - 20 of humidity, fog and mist are observed in summer (Przybylak, 2003).
+In much of the tundra and taiga regions, high levels of humidity, fog, and mist are observed in summer (Przybylak, 2003).
 This is captured well in the ACCESS1.1 simulation, with the occurrence of fog rapidly decreasing with latitude.

-Over the desert and semi desert areas of the Middle East both models showed cold biases in the mean temperature (Fig. 4), but differ from each other in their diurnal range.
-Figure 6 showed that ACCESS1.1 gives simulates a warmer minimum and cooler maximum temperatures than ACCESS1.0.
+Over the desert and semi-desert areas of the Middle East, both models showed cold biases in the mean temperature (Fig. 4), but differ from each other in their diurnal range.
+Figure 6 showed that ACCESS1.1 simulates warmer minimum and cooler maximum temperatures than ACCESS1.0.
 This is especially noticeable in large parts of Iran and Saudi Arabia in JJA.

-- 25 Most model grids in ACCESS1.1 in these areas are represented by one bare ground tile while ACCESS1.0 there may have two tiles ;-(bare ground tile and a small fraction canopy tile, see) (Fig. 2.
-Larger).
-For ACCESS1.1 the larger bare ground area results in a slightly higher surface albedo in CABLE (Fig. 65), which contributes to cooler daytime temperature.
+Most model grids in ACCESS1.1 in these areas are represented by one bare ground tile, while ACCESS1.0 may have two tiles (bare ground tile and a small fraction canopy tile) (Fig. 2).
+For ACCESS1.1 the larger bare ground area results in a slightly higher surface albedo (Fig. 5), which contributes to cooler daytime temperature.
 There is limited cloud cover and precipitation in these areas and the latent heat flux is small or negligible.
-The maximum daytime surface radiative temperatures in both models were similar but the night time temperatures were warmer in ACCESS1.1.
-The daytime - 30 maximum sensible heat flux in MOSES was slightly larger, cooling the surface and providing more heat to the atmosphere, resulting in warmer daytime air temperature.
-In CABLE smaller daytime sensible heat under similar radiative forcing allowed for larger ground heat flux, which combined with the deeper soil column (4.7 vs. 3m)3 m), allowed a larger heat storage and thus modulating the daily temperature amplitude.
+The maximum daytime surface radiative temperatures in both models were similar, but the nighttime temperatures were warmer in ACCESS1.1.
+The daytime maximum sensible heat flux in MOSES was slightly larger, cooling the surface and providing more heat to the atmosphere, resulting in warmer daytime air temperature.
+In CABLE smaller daytime sensible heat under similar radiative forcing allowed for larger ground heat flux, which combined with the deeper soil column (4.7 vs. 3 m) allowed a larger heat storage and thus modulated the daily temperature amplitude.
 In both models the diurnal pattern of sensible heat flux is phase shifted after local midday.
-This phase shift occurs in the deserts due to the diurnal radiative cycle being not in phase with the soil heat - 35 storage cycle.
+This phase shift occurs in the deserts due to the diurnal radiative cycle not being in phase with the soil heat storage cycle.